zhrfrd/JRobots/README.md

 is to code your own robot and fight against other robots.

-**JRobots is still in development**, which means that it's still not fully functional so, if you want to contribute to the code base you are more than welcome ;) Just read the [CONTRIBUTING.md](CONTRIBUTING.md) file to understand how to set up the project and our guidelines.
+**JRobots is still in development**, which means that it's still not fully functional so, if you want to contribute to the code base you are more than welcome ;)

 ## 1. Requirements